LillenArt/LillenArt.github.io/_posts/2021-01-26-2d-painting-fundamentals.md

 	- Faces
 	- Child / Elderly

-*Note - Proportion is often idealized, eggagerated, and gender binary.
-While I do recommend studying "male and female proportion", understand these are steriotypes and are not necessarily accurate or realistic.
-Drawing people who do not fit these molds is encouraged.*
+**Note - Proportion is often idealized, exaggerated, and gender binary.
+While I do recommend studying "male and female proportion", understand these are stereotypes and are not necessarily accurate or realistic.
+Drawing people who do not fit these molds is encouraged.* *

 ## Anatomy (Human)
 - Gesture drawing